-Are you looking for an induction frying pan, but are you wondering which induction frying pan you need?
-Then you've come to the right place, in this extensive buying guide we will explain all the advantages and disadvantages of different induction frying pans .
-We will also draw a final conclusion with the answer to which induction frying pan you should choose.
-We will tell you everything about your new frying pan!
+Are you looking for a frying pan for induction, but are you still figuring out which frying pan for induction you need?
+Then you've come to the right place.
+In this comprehensive buying guide, we'll explain all the pros and cons of different frying pans for induction.
+We'll also draw a final conclusion with the answer to which frying pan for induction you should choose.
+We'll tell you everything about your new frying pan!

-Induction frying pan Jazz from Cook and Pan
+Induction Frying Pan Signature by Cook and Pan

 How does an induction hob work?

 Let's start at the beginning, how does an induction hob work?
 Induction hobs work thanks to electromagnetic radiation.
 So they are magnetizing.
-The electromagnetic radiation only heats the pan and not the surroundings.
-So it is a lot safer than cooking on gas, for example.
-This makes it important that your pans are also magnetic, otherwise your new frying pan will not heat.
+The electromagnetic radiation only heats the pan and not the surrounding area.
+So it's a lot safer than cooking on gas, for example.
+Because of this, it's important that your pans are also magnetic, otherwise your new frying pan won't heat up.

-Which factors are important when choosing a new induction frying pan?
+What factors are important when choosing a new frying pan for induction?

 Material

-Material plays a major role when choosing your new pan for induction.
-It is important to choose a magnetic material, otherwise it will not work on the induction hob.
+Material plays a big role when choosing your new pan for induction.
+It's important to choose a magnetic material, otherwise it won't work on the induction hob.
 Pans that are magnetizing: cast iron, stainless steel, enameled steel, aluminum and copper.
 Pans that you should avoid are pans made of glass or another non-magnetizing material.

 Bottom of the pan